 - House of Dante Museum: the 13th-century house and birthplace of poet Dante Alighieri, where besides learning about Dante’s life, you can see what life was like in Florence in this era

 - Strozzi Palace Art Museum: a palace that dates back to the Renaissance era and has been wonderfully preserved, hosting art and history exhibits

-The area around the Duomo is certainly the best neighborhood for many types of travelers, though hotels can be a bit expensive here.
+The area around the Duomo is certainly the best neighborhood for many travelers, though hotels can be expensive here.
 However, there are hidden gems for great prices, as well as vacation rentals that can be even cheaper:

-- Best Mid-Range Hotel in the Duomo area: Hotel Duomo Firenze – If you want a view of the Duomo and to have it at your doorstep, this is the place, with its comfortable rooms and private parking.
+- Mid-Range Hotel in the Duomo area: Hotel Duomo Firenze – If you want a view of the Duomo and have it at your doorstep, this place has its comfortable rooms and private parking.